goitacademy/nodejs-homework/homework-01/README.en.md

 node index.js --action remove --id 3
 ```

-## Step 6 - Homework submission
+## Step 6 - Homework Submission

 Command execution screenshots can be uploaded to any free cloud image storage service (Example: [monosnap](https://monosnap.com/), [imgbb.com](https://imgbb.com/)) and the corresponding links are necessary add to the README.md file.
 Create this file at the root of the project.
-Then attach a link to the homework repository at [schoology](https://app.schoology.com/login) for mentor to check.
+Then attach a link to the homework repository at [Schoology](https://app.schoology.com/login) for mentor to check.

-## Admission criteria
+## Admission Criteria

 - You created a repository with homework &mdash; CLI application
-- The assignment has been sent to the mentor at [schoology](https://app.schoology.com/login) for review (repository link)
+- The assignment has been sent to the mentor at [Schoology](https://app.schoology.com/login) for review (repository link)
 - The code corresponds to the terms of reference of the project
 - No unhandled errors when executing code
 - The names of variables, properties and methods start with a lowercase letter and are written in CamelCase notation.
 English nouns are used